 She has adapted and combined them with her

 York City, Catherine has taught all over the

 appointments at the Royal Central School of Speech and

 major medical and theatre

-conferences, including "Freedom & Focus" international conferences on Fitzmaurice Voicework® in Barcelona Spain and Vancouver Canada.
+conferences, including the "Freedom & Focus" international conferences on Fitzmaurice Voicework® in Barcelona Spain, Vancouver Canada, and Bogota Colombia.

 For a more

 work, see "Breathing is Meaning," in our Store.